josemariagarcia95/hera-system/README.md

 # ![logo](/logo/tot-64.png) Tot system
-Two-level multimodal system to detect emotions.
+Two-level multimodal system to detect emotions..

 ## Lanching the API
 Lanching the API is quite simple.
 Once you've downloaded the repository, just run a